Total Daily Energy Expenditure (TDEE) Calculator

 Formula & Methodology

-This calculator uses the Mifflin-St Jeor equation to estimate BMR:
+This calculator uses the Mifflin-St Jeor equation to estimate Basal Metabolic Rate (BMR), then multiplies by an activity factor:

 • Men: BMR = (10 × weight in kg) + (6.25 × height in cm) − (5 × age in years) + 5